BrunoMaiaPinto/grupo5imobiliario/README.md

 # 🏘️ Radar Imóvel

 This project was developed as part of a **programming course at IEFP**.
-It is a group project focused on building a **web application for managing real estate properties**.
+It is a group project focused on building a **web application for managing real estate portal**.

 ---